whazap/Indexed-localStorageDB/README.md

 # Tests / Performance gain

-Check this link http://jsperf.com/indexed-localstoragedb to see the performance gain at his best (more than **double** ops/sec)
+Check this link http://jsperf.com/indexed-localstoragedb/2 to see the performance gain at his best